OpenUnited/ux-prototype/README.md

 Congratulations, you can now be a "UX Developer"!

 TL;DR: we decided to discontinue using Figma for UX/UI prototyping and specifications.
-We now do UX/UI prototyping and specifications as code, in this repo, using TailwindUI.
+We now do UX/UI prototyping and specifications as code, in this repo, using TailwindCSS and [TailwindUI](https://tailwindui.com/).

 ## A brief explanation / why this repo exists